 On cycle tour, she learned what we wanted when she ran alongside our bikes on leash, understanding where we needed her to be so as not to knock us off balance or risk her getting caught in our wheels.
 Since the Australian Shepherd aims to please, particularly with exercise-based endeavors, training them to do what you need is usually a piece of cake.

 Pro tip: All dogs need training.
 There’s no such thing as a “perfect” dog and the individual training needs vary depending on their history, genes, and socialization.
 The more effort put into training, the better the dog’s behavior will be, regardless of breed.

-We can run Sora all day long and she won’t get tired.
+We could run Sora all day long and she won’t get tired.
 We’ve run a 20-mile race with her and she still had leftover energy after we crossed the finish line.

 For adventures, the Australian Shepherd is always eager to get outside and exercise.
 They excel in running, hiking, and pretty much any outdoor sport and are known for working in the fields and herding livestock for long periods of time without tiring.
 Despite the shorter legs, athleticism can be applied when describing the mini aussies as well.

-Sora tends to enjoy hiking as it allows her to smell stuff and roll in yucky dead things, but she’s not immune to wanting high energy fun like running in the woods or cross country skiing.
-The versatility of Sora’s physical abilities and comfort level gives us ample opportunities for endless adventure.
-She is always ready to please and that means getting outside and playing.
+Sora enjoyed hiking as it allowed her to smell stuff and roll in yucky dead things, but she was not immune to wanting high energy fun like running in the woods or cross country skiing.
+The versatility of Sora’s physical abilities and comfort level gave us ample opportunities for endless adventure.
+She was always ready to please and that means getting outside and playing.